tomwhartung/jmws_protostar_tomh_idMyGadget/README.md

 ### Changes to Template Positions

+Positions were added, and one was enhanced, but none were harmed in the making of this template.

+#### New Positions

+The following positions appear in this template, but not in protostar:

+* phone-header-nav
+* phone-footer-nav
+* phone-burger-menu-left
+* phone-burger-menu-right

 #### position-7

 Modules placed in the protostar template's existing position-7 appear on all devices

 * To make a module appear in position-7 on phones only, put it in position-7-phone .